Drewrwhite/data_week_12/README.md

-# Code Review: Airflow pt 1
+# Code Review: Airflow pt 2

 #### By Drew White

-#### Code Review - Demonstrating the use of Apache Airflow.
+#### Code Review - Demonstrating the use of Apache Airflow, continued

 ## Technologies Used